dailycred/objective-dc/README.md

 ![Add Linker Flag](https://github.com/RestKit/RestKit/raw/master/Docs/Images/Installation/03_Add_Linker_Flag.png)

-After configuring the Linker Flag, clear the text from the search box and input "_header search path_".
+After configuring the Linker Flag, clear the text from the search box and input **header search path**.
 Double click on the build setting titled **Header Search Paths**.
 A panel will pop open prompting you to input the Header Search Path you wish to add.
 Input **"$(BUILT_PRODUCTS_DIR)/../../Headers"**.
 Be sure to include the surrounding quotes (-- they are important!) and hit Done.
 ![Add Header Search Path](https://raw.github.com/dailycred/objective-dc/master/docs/header_search_paths.png)

 Now click on the **Build Phases** tab and click the disclosure triangle next to the item titled **Target Dependencies**.
 A sheet will pop open asking you to select the target you want to add a dependency on.
 Click **objective-dc** and hit the **Add** button.